Frequently Asked Questions

 Applicants will go through three interviews:

-- Two assigned interview with a clinical or basic science faculty, physician, JABSOM alumni, member of the medical community or fourth-year medical student
+- Two assigned interviews with a clinical or basic science faculty, physician, JABSOM alumni, member of the medical community or fourth-year medical student

 - Final interview with the Director of Admissions